-Natural Silk Shading using Long and Short Stitch.
+Natural Silk Shading using Long and Short Stitch over a foundation outline of Split Stitch.
 Traditionally worked on a silk or linen fabric, using silk thread to create a life-like image.
 Now more often worked in a blend of stranded cottons to give an impression of 'painting with thread'.

 AIM - To design and work silk shading embroidery on silk dupion or linen, depicting a simple but realistic flower, or appropriate fruit or vegetable using a single strand of stranded cotton.
 To demonstrate an understanding of long and short stitch, blending colours and the use of light and shade for a realistic three-dimensional effect.
+Designs should not be directly copied from other sources; referencing, interpreting or stylising shapes or designs is acceptable however designs should be original you, which your tutor will encourage you to do.